What The Crown Gets Right & Wrong About Bulimia

 In a statement to Refinery29, Beat said: “We were consulted by Netflix and Left Bank Pictures during the production of The Crown season four.
 We were not involved on set, but advised on how to portray eating disorders sensitively, including signposting to appropriate sources of help and providing trigger warnings where needed.”

-The organization also noted that eating disorders “thrive on secrecy, adding, “We believe that accurate and non-glamorizing portrayals of eating disorders in the media can be a helpful way to educate the wider public about the reality of them, as well as encourage anyone affected to seek help.”
+The organisation also noted that eating disorders “thrive on secrecy, adding, “We believe that accurate and non-glamourising portrayals of eating disorders in the media can be a helpful way to educate the wider public about the reality of them, as well as encourage anyone affected to seek help.”

 Lombardi says it can be more beneficial to correct folks on the misconceptions around eating disorders, namely that they stem from vanity or the “need to control.”
 Instead, studies have shown that they’re largely biologically based, and that people with certain temperaments are more likely to have an eating disorder.
 “That research gets me really excited as a clinician because it’s helped chip away at shame and blame,” Lombardi says.
 “We no longer say it’s an illness of vanity, and understand now that these people tend to have certain temperaments and biological traits.”